Susanne Schneider

-Susanne A. Schneider (born in 1978) is a German neurologist at the Ludwig Maximilians-Universität in Munich, Germany who is known for her work in movement disorders.
+Susanne A. Schneider (born in 1978) is a German neurologist at LMU Munich, Germany who is known for her work in movement disorders.

 Biography

 Susanne Schneider studied medicine in Freiburg im Breisgau, Germany. and completed a Ph.D. in Neuroscience at University College London.
 She finished her habilitation at University of Lübeck.
-As of 2022 she is a professor at Ludwig Maximilian University of Munich.
+As of 2022, she is a professor at LMU Munich.

 Her field of interest is Parkinson's disease, dystonia and rare movement disorders, especially those with a genetic component.
 During the COVID-19 pandemic she worked on the links between COVID-19 and movement disorders.